ExDev85/ProPharmacyManagerW/CHANGE.md

 10. Uses MyDocuments folder as default one for backingup the database.
 11. Now you can connect to server without password with simply type -null- in the database password field.
+12. Register new account window will show up at startup if you setup the program without creating a new account.

 ##0.9.9.6:
 1. You don't have to run the program as administrator anymore.